Environment Protection Authority (Victoria): Authorised Officers

 EPA has authorised officers working in specialised areas such as motor vehicles and litter, who only exercise powers specific to their roles.
 See EPA authorisations: roles and powers policy (Publication 1478) for more information.

-The EPA Authorised Officers brochure (Publication 1422) provides the community and EPA duty holders, such as EPA licensed and non-licensed businesses, with an easy-to-understand summary of the role and powers of authorised officers.
+EPA Authorised Officers brochure (Publication 1422) provides the community and EPA duty holders, such as EPA licensed and non-licensed businesses, with an easy-to-understand summary of the role and powers of authorised officers.

 Informants

 EPA informants are authorised officers who lead and conduct major investigations undertaken by EPA.
 As part of this role, informants: